Overview

 When to see a doctor

+Seek medical attention right away if you develop a sudden, extremely severe headache.
 If you're with someone who complains of a sudden, severe headache or who loses consciousness or has a seizure, call 911 or your local emergency number.

 Causes

 Brain aneurysms are caused by thinning artery walls.
 Aneurysms often form at forks or branches in arteries because those areas of the vessels are weaker.
-Although aneurysms can appear anywhere in the brain, they're most common in arteries at the base of the brain.
+Although aneurysms can happen anywhere in the brain, they're most common in arteries at the base of the brain.

 Risk factors

-Several factors can contribute to weakness in an artery wall.
+Several factors can cause weakness in an artery wall.
 These factors may increase the risk of a brain aneurysm or aneurysm rupture.
+Some of these risk factors develop over time while others are present at birth.

 Risk factors include: